Geometric Assumptions in Hydrodynamic Modeling of Coronal and Flaring Loops: Expanding Cross-Sectional Area

 \section{Expanding Cross-Sectional Area}

-The impact of expanding cross-sections has been touched upon only sparsely in the literature of field-aligned hydrodynamic simulations. \citet{emslie1992} examined the impact of an expanding area on the evaporative flows driven by an impulsive electron beam and how it affects observed blue-shifts of \ion{Ca}{19} emission. \citet{mikic2013} explored how the cross-sectional area affects thermal conduction and thermal non-equilibrium (TNE) in coronal loops, and \citet{froment2018} performed an in-depth parameter space survey to understand the occurrence of TNE or coronal condensations, but found that TNE can occur in nearly any geometry. \citet{reep2020} showed that an expanding area itself is not sufficient to cause coronal condensations (rain) in impulsively heated loops.
+The impact of expanding cross-sections has been touched upon only sparsely in the literature of field-aligned hydrodynamic simulations. \citet{emslie1992} examined the impact of an expanding area on the evaporative flows driven by an impulsive electron beam and how it affects observed blue-shifts of \ion{Ca}{19} emission. \citet{mikic2013} explored how the cross-sectional area affects thermal conduction and thermal non-equilibrium (TNE) in coronal loops, and \citet{froment2018} performed an in-depth parameter space survey to understand the occurrence of TNE or coronal condensations, but found that TNE can occur in nearly any geometry. \citet{reep2020} showed that an expanding area itself is not sufficient to cause coronal condensations (rain) in impulsively heated loops. \citet{cargill2022} examined how loops evolved with modestly expanding cross-sectional areas, finding higher peak temperatures and denser loops when compared to loops with uniform area.

 In this section, therefore, we examine how an expanding area can impact both the hydrodynamic evolution and the resultant irradiance at various temperatures.
 Since it is not well known where the expansion occurs, or the rate at which it occurs, we consider two forms of expansion: one where the cross-section increases gradually and continuously, and one where the expansion only occurs in the transition region.
+We examine area expansions factors of more than a factor of 100 from footpoint to apex, consistent with the range implied from measurements of the magnetic field strength (see Appendix \ref{app:area}).